ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 The total number of mailboxes to licence is the sum of the maximum members defined for each licence group.

 You will receive an offer within a few days.
-As soon as all the details are ironed out, you place the final order, receive an invoice and start the payment process.
-The licence file and corresponding Benefactor Circle member Id is sent via e-mail after receipt of payment.
+As soon as all the technical details are ironed out, you place the final order, receive an invoice and start the payment process.
+As soon as the full invoice amount is received, you will be sent an e-mail with instructions on how to securely download your individualized licence file.

+The licence file contains the following information:
+- Invoice address of the Benefactor Circle member
+- End date of the membership
+- DNS domain name, SID and maximum number of members for one or multiple licence groups

+To use the licence file, just add two parameters to your call of Set-OutlookSignatures.ps1:
+- `BenefactorCircleLicenceFile` with the path to your indivualized licence file
+- `BenefactorCircleId` with your Benefactor Circle id

+Request your personalized offer [here](mailto:Set-OutlookSignatures@explicitconsulting.at?subject=Request%20for%20pricing&body=Dear%20ExplicIT%20team%2C%0A%0AI%20am%20interested%20in%20buying%20Set-OutlookSignatures%20Benefactor%20Circle.%0A%0APlease%20send%20me%20an%20offer.%20After%20we%20have%20agreed%20on%20the%20offer%2C%20ExplicIT%20Consulting%20will%20send%20me%20an%20invoice.%20The%20purchase%20is%20concluded%20with%20the%20transfer%20of%20the%20full%20invoice%20amount.%0A%0AHere%20is%20the%20data%20that%20is%20required%20for%20the%20offer%20and%20the%20individualized%20licence%20file%3A%0A-%20Company%20name%20and%20full%20address%3A%20XXX%0A-%20VAT%20number%3A%20XXX%0A-%20E-mail%20addresses%20for%20technical%20information%3A%20XXX%0A-%20LicenceGroups%3A%0A%20%20-%20AD%20DNS%20domain%20name%20%28or%20%22AzureAD%22%29%3B%20SID%3B%20maximum%20recursive%20users%0A%0AThanks%20in%20advance%0A).

 <!-- omit in toc -->
 ### Extending or reducing a licence period